-Birders are naturally curious with a drive to properly identify species, and identifying eggs is part of that curiosity.
+Birders are naturally curious to identify the birds they see, and identifying bird eggs is part of that curiosity.

-For bird house landlords, identifying eggs can help them understand which birds prefer their houses, and they can adjust the foods they offer and how bird-friendly their yard is to better suit each bird family.
+For birdhouse landlords, identifying eggs can help them understand which birds prefer their houses, and they can adjust the foods they offer and how bird-friendly their yard is to better suit each feathered family.
 Knowing which eggs are which can also help identify invasive birds that may not be as welcome, and can help note where brood parasites are active.
-Breeding bird surveys can always use volunteers who are familiar with egg identification as well, and the data from those surveys can help promote more effective conservation to protect all birds and their families.
+Breeding bird surveys can always use volunteers who are familiar with egg identification as well, and the data from those surveys helps promote more effective conservation to protect all birds and their families.

 How to Identify Wild Bird Eggs

-Identifying bird eggs is not altogether different from identifying birds – it is important to note all the different characteristics of the eggs that will help pinpoint which species laid them.
+Identifying bird eggs is not altogether different from identifying birds, and it is important to note all the different characteristics of the eggs that will help pinpoint which species laid them.
 When trying to identify eggs, look for:

 - Size: Comparing the eggs to similar objects can help give an impression of size.
-Is the egg as large as a golf ball or just the size of a finger joint?
+Is the egg as small as a jelly bean, as large as a golf ball, or just the size of a finger joint?
 How does it compare to adjacent leaves or other nearby items?

 - Color: Different bird species lay different colors of eggs, ranging from pale and bland to bold, bright colors.
 What is the overall base color of the egg?
 How intense is the color?
 Are all eggs in the brood the same shade or is there some variation?

 - Markings: While some eggs are plain, others have distinct markings.
-Are the mystery eggs spotted, speckled or splotched?
+Are the mystery eggs spotted, speckled, or splotched?
 What color are the markings?
 Are they evenly spread over the eggshell or are they concentrated in a band or on one end?
-Note that eggs can be stained by nesting material, so be careful that any extra colors are really part of the egg.
+Note that eggs can be stained by nesting material, so be sure any extra colors are really part of the egg.

 - Quantity: Some birds only lay one or two eggs, while others may have much larger broods or could participate in egg dumping with several dozen eggs in one nest.
 Noting the number of eggs in a brood can be a clue to identification, but bear in mind that the brood may not be complete when the eggs are seen.

 - Nest Design: There are many different types of bird nests.
-Noting how the nest is constructed, its size and other characteristics – overall shape, nesting materials, height above the ground, etc. – can help positively identify the eggs it contains.
+Noting how the nest is constructed, its size, overall shape, and nesting materials can help positively identify the eggs it contains.

 - Habitat: Just as birds can be identified by habitat, so can bird eggs.
 Birds need a rich habitat that meets their needs in order to raise their young.
 While vagrant birds may appear well outside their specific range in different habitats during migration, birds do not typically breed outside their preferred habitats.